Bloating after Pooping: 8 Main Causes (Doctor Explains)

 Common offending foods.

-Foods that cause gas and bloating after pooping are often those with:
+Foods that cause gas and bloating after pooping are often those with the following:

-- Short-chain carbohydrates that are rapidly and easily fermentable by gut bacteria include lactose (in milk and dairy) and fructose (in most fruits).
+- Short-chain carbohydrates rapidly and easily fermentable by gut bacteria include lactose (in milk and dairy) and fructose (in most fruits).

 - Insoluble fibers: such as vegetables and whole grains.